starburstgem/starburst/README.md

 Starburst remembers _on the server_ who has read which message.
 Therefore, a user who acknowledges a message on their desktop won't see it again on their mobile device.
 This is an alternative to storing this information in cookies, which are specific to a device and are impacted by a user's privacy settings.

+## Use cases

+You may want to share with your users:

+- A new feature announcement
+- Warning about upcoming downtime
+- A special coupon to upgrade to a premium plan

+In any case, users will see the message until they dismiss it, and then it won't appear again.

 ## Requirements

-### Authentication system
+### Authentication system like Devise or Clearance
-You must be using an authentication system like Devise.
-The authentication system must have a current_user object or something like it that indicates which user is currently logged in.
+Starburst needs to know who is currenty logged in.
+If you are using Devise or Clearance, Starburst will look at the current_user object automatically.

+If you are using a different authentication system that does not have a current_user object, see advanced configuration below.

 ### Ruby and Rails

+Starburst requires Rails 3.1 or greater.

 ## Installation

 Add Starburst to your gemfile:

-	gem "starburst", "~> 1.0"
+	gem "starburst"

 Run the following commands:

-	...
+	 rake starburst:install:migrations
+	 rake db:migrate

+Add the following line to your ApplicationController (app/controllers/starburst/application_controller.rb):

+	helper Starburst::AnnouncementsHelper

+Add the following line to your routes file (config/routes.rb):

+	mount Starburst::Engine => "/starburst"

 ## Getting started

 ### Add an announcement partial to your app's layout

 Starburst comes with pre-built announcement boxes for sites using Zurb Foundation and Twitter Bootstrap.
-It also includes an announcement box with classes but no assigned styles, if you wish to style the annoucnements yourself.
+It also includes an announcement box with no assigned styles.

-INSTRUCTION FOR ADDING...
+If you are using Twitter Bootstrap in your app, add the following line to your app layout file, above <%= yield %>:

+	<%= render :partial => "announcements/starburst/announcement_bootstrap" %>

+If you are using Zurb Foundation in your app, add the following line to your app layout file, above <%= yield %>:

+	<%= render :partial => "announcements/starburst/announcement_foundation" %>

+If you are using neither Bootstrap nor Foundation, add the following line:

+	<%= render :partial => "announcements/starburst/announcement" %>

 ### Add an announcement